 Documents sponsor concurrence with the Grey Book technical summary, including an associated total estimated cost, total estimated period of performance, and the sponsor's severability determination.
-MIT-LL may facilitate this process by populating the Government Technical Assessment with basic project data but signature and submittal to AFLCMC is the responsibility of the sponsor.
-Submit the GTA to AFLCMC AZS at AFLCMC.AZS.MIT.LL@us.af.mil and cc'd MIT-LL Funding Operations at resFundingOps@ll.mit.edu
+MIT-LL may facilitate this process by populating the Government Technical Assessment with basic project data but signature and submittal to AFLCMC/AZS is the responsibility of the sponsor.
+Submit the GTA to AFLCMC AZS at AFLCMC.AZS.MIT.LL@us.af.mit.edu and copy MIT-LL Funding Operations at resFundingOps@ll.mit.edu